SpeeckerCraft-MMC/PSOZ-ResourcePack/README.md

 If you own one of the used textures and dont want them in here:
   - Please contact me with a request for removal.

+# Known Bugs:

+  - Transparent/Black world (no rendered blocks): Just hop into another World/Server or reload textures with F3+T to fix this.

 # Credits: